 A choice for predictive maintenance can make a significant impact on your profit and loss, as it leads to increased uptime, constant improvement to workflows, and reduced expenditure on needless repairs and replacements.
 A more predictive maintenance approach means less asset downtime, less emergency work requests, and better budgeting.
 On the other hand, reactive approach attracts higher maintenance costs, unplanned downtime, loss of production, and potential damage to the asset.
 Considering the pros and cons of both strategies, it is evident that predictive maintenance is an ideal building maintenance strategy.

-Smart Plants simplifies your everyday building infrastructure management.
-ClevAir, a business automation system from Smart Plants, transforms your buildings into smart ones.
+Smart Plants simplifies your everyday building infrastructure management with ClevAir.
+ClevAir is a building automation software for ventilation and energy management, that transforms your buildings into smart ones.
 Unlike a typical building management system which requires the equipment to be replaced and installed, ClevAir is a ‘plug and play’ unit which comes pre-programmed and is equipped with plugs for an easy installation.
 Once installed, the software will itself take care of the system without manual intervention.

 You can install ClevAir onto your legacy systems (not older than 25 years).
 Since the technology is fully scalable, it provides you with real-time insight into your buildings that can be accessed from anywhere, no matter the time of the day.
 You can remotely monitor, control and manage your building system from your computer or mobile device.